What is the Brady List for Police Officers?

 Contact our Defense Lawyers About the Brady Lists

-So, if you have a case and you need the best -- you need somebody who's been doing it for 30 years, you've come to the right place.
+So, if you have a case and you need the best—somebody who's been doing it for 30 years—you've come to the right place.
 My name is Ron Hedding.

-I've impeached many police officers in Los Angeles County and across the country with evidence that they have not told the truth in prior cases, and I've used it to impeach them on cross-examination in the case at hand, to damage their credibility, to win motions and to be successful in jury trials.
+I've impeached many police officers in Los Angeles County and across the country with evidence that they have not told the truth in prior cases.
+I've used this evidence to impeach them on cross-examination in the case at hand, damage their credibility, win motions, and be successful in jury trials.